From draper’s shop to retail group

 In January 2014, the group generated capital for the Salling Foundations to acquire 49% of A.P.
 Møller-Maersk’s shares.
 The foundations thereby gained majority ownership with 81% of the shares.
 In November 2017, the process was completed when the Salling Foundations acquired the remaining 19% of the shares.
 The group was now 100% owned by the Salling Foundations.

-• 2018: Dansk Supermarked Group changes its name to Salling Group
+2018: Dansk Supermarked Group changes its name to Salling Group

-• 2020: Salling Group completes the purchase of Tesco Poland
+2020: Salling Group completes the purchase of Tesco Poland

-• 2022: BASALT opens its doors in ten locations in Denmark
+2022: BASALT opens its doors in ten locations in Denmark

-For the first time in 40 years, we are opening a new chain, as BASALT opens its doors in ten locations in Denmark.
-As a result of rising energy prices and inflation, Salling Group is testing the BASALT store concept to ensure Danish households significantly lower prices for the most purchased daily goods.
-The low prices are possible because BASALT removes a large number of costs for energy, reduced range and opening hours.
+For the first time in 40 years, we opened a new chain, BASALT, in ten locations in Denmark.
+As a result of rising energy prices and inflation, Salling Group tested the BASALT store concept to secure Danish households significantly lower prices for the most purchased daily goods.
+The low prices were possible because BASALT removed a large number of costs for energy and reduced the range and opening hours.
+As part of the test, the number of stores and products in the assortment has been continuously adjusted.